At the hospital, Viih Tube talks about Rodrigo Mussi's health condition: "It's really serious"; Tiago Abravanel is seen crying at the entrance

 Tiago Abravanel, who met Rodrigo during “BBB 22“, tried to visit the boy in the early hours of this Friday (1st).
 The artist, however, was unable to enter the place and was seen crying in front of the Hospital das Clínicas, while talking to some people.

 He also operated on his leg for two compound fractures.
 The former BBB suffered other minor fractures, but these have already been treated by doctors.
-Hospital das Clínicas is now awaiting authorization from the family to issue a report on the boy’s health status.
+The Hospital das Clínicas is now awaiting authorization from the family to issue a report on the boy’s health.
 We wish Rodrigo a lot of strength.